 That all makes sense, but how do you run a successful remote operation?
 Well, if you already have one, congratulations!
 You’ve taken the first big step, and surprisingly, you’re already on the way to being successful.
 That’s because working from home is a desirable option for many Americans, 75% of whom prefer to work remotely “at least occasionally” according to a recent IBM survey.
 Happier employees are more productive employees, so having remote work be at least an option may offer a helpful morale boost.

-But you can’t stop there and be successful, just as you can’t start enjoying waffles just because you bought the box mix.
-There’s still a lot of work to be done.
-For instance, if you haven’t got milk and eggs to add to the mix (and maple syrup for the final product, of course), you won’t have a very tasty breakfast at all.
+But you can’t stop there and be successful, just as you can’t stop at buying a box of pancake mix.
+No, there’s still a lot of work to be done.
+For instance, if you haven’t got milk and eggs to add to the mix (and maple syrup, of course), you won’t have a very tasty breakfast at all.

 - They have in-depth policies.
 For everything.
 They outline who’s eligible to work from home, what they’re expected to do from there, what procedures for working securely they need to follow, and what consequences for non-compliance are.

 - They foster communication.
 Remote workforces who communicate infrequently are doomed to fail.
 Give both remote and in-house employees user-friendly technology they need to seamlessly communicate.
 VoIP is one excellent option.

 - They make security a priority.
 Remote work creates new challenges for keeping your data secure, but successful companies address these with the best practices and solutions, acting before data breaches can happen.
 (Where are the holes in your remote security?)